S00189636/3DGames_Unity_Project_Arena/README.md

 In this project i learned a lot about :

--The High Definition Render Pipeline.
+The High Definition Render Pipeline.
-— Ray casting.
+Ray casting.
-— Events in C#.
+Events in C#.
-— modeling and UVs in Maya.
+modeling and UVs in Maya.
-— Texturing.
+Texturing.
-— Making sound tracks.
+Making sound tracks.

 Thanks to the great group members and Neil Cannon my lecturer